swup/docs/src/docs/getting-started/demos.md

 ## Slideshow animation

 Animate between pages as a horizontal slideshow.
-Uses the [Parallel Plugin](/plugins/parallel-plugin/) to show both the old and the new page at the same time.
+Uses the [Parallel Plugin](/plugins/parallel-plugin/) to show both pages at the same time.

 ```repl
 https://swup-demo-slideshow.philippdaun.repl.co